lmmqxyx404/Learning_Note/CSS.md

 ## sticky
 The element is positioned according to the normal flow of the document, and then offset relative to its nearest scrolling ancestor and containing block (nearest block-level ancestor), including table-related elements, based on the values of top, right, bottom, and left.
 The offset does not affect the position of any other elements.

+# about line-height and font-size
+## content-area
+The height of content area is only relatived with font-size and font-family.There is no relation with line-height

+## line-height

+## about Pseudo-classes
+### :first-child
+beware that the pseudo-class selector is recursive.